 Every baptism in the Bible was by immersion under water.
 The book of Acts shows us that this was the norm for every believer.

-“…then both Philip and the eunuch went down into the water and Philip baptized him.
-When they came up out of the water….”
-Acts 8:38,39.
+“Then both Philip and the eunuch went down into the water and Philip baptised him.
+When they came up out of the water…” Acts 8:38,39

 Who should be baptised?